kshalot/kueue/keps/6757-failure-recovery/README.md

 ### Control All Pods Managed By Kueue

-Instead of limiting the affected pods with the new annotation, the controlled could cover all pods managed by Kueue.
+Instead of limiting the affected pods with the new annotation, the controller could cover all pods managed by Kueue.

 **Reasons for discarding/deferring**

-1. It will make the feature harder to test for the early adopters, since they would have to commit all the pods to test an alpha feature.
+1. It will make the feature harder to test for the early adopters, since they would have to commit all their pods to test an alpha feature.

 ### Introduce a `FailureRecoveryPolicy` API